M66B/FairEmail/FAQ.md

 FairEmail automatically recognizes images with a surface of less than or equal to 25 pixels as tracking images.
 FairEmail automatically removes the link of such images, which makes such images appear as broken, and adds a remark about this below the image.

+Automatic recognition of tracking images can be disabled in the behavior settings.

 <br />

 <a name="faq83"></a>